 Perceiving comparative similarities, like the perception of any pattern in a set of data, is a creative act.
 Ironically, of all paleontological methods, this one probably has the greatest tendency to push the limits of the proper Scientific Method.
-In the worst case, the result can be "Just so stories" - appealing speculation with no hope of ever being rigorously tested.
+In the worst case, the result can be "Just so stories" like those of Rudyard Kipling - appealing speculation with no hope of ever being rigorously tested.

 Indeed, mapping pterosaurs onto theoretical morphospace (see Witton and Habib, 2010, for example) might support this scenario, provided our morphological assumptions are correct and in agreement.

 S. Christopher Bennett.
 2020.
 Reassessment of the Triassic archosauriform Scleromochlus taylori: neither runner nor biped, but hopper.
 PeerJ 8:e8418.

 David S. Berman, Robert R. Reisz, Diane Scott, Amy C. Henrici, Stuart S. Sumida, Thomas Martens.
 2000.
 Early Permian Bipedal Reptile.
 Science 290,(5493): 969-972.

 Paley, William.
 1802.
 Natural Theology; or, Evidences of the Existence and Attributes of the Deity.
 Collected from the Appearances of Nature.Darwin Online

 Imran A. Rahman, James O'Shea, Stephan Lautenschlager, and Samuel Zamora.
 2020.
 Potential evolutionary trade-off between feeding and stability in Cambrian cinctan echinoderms.
 Paleontology, 30 June 2020.